solsticedhiver/flarte/README.md

 ## TODO

-- better control for player (fullscreen, sound)
+- better control for embedded player (sound ?)
+- cast to chromecast on android
 - text only mode
-- cast to chromecast on android
 - add france.tv and other network?